Friends of Governor Dodge - Equestrians

 Overflow Trailer parking: Overflow trailer parking is available just a short way from the regular day ride area.
 The large grassy field in front of the Twin Valley picnic shelter can safely and easily hold many rigs.
 (It's the trailer parking area used for Equestrian committee fundraisers in past years) To reach the overflow parking, continue straight ahead on the park road passing the turn to the day ride trailhead.
 You will pass a section of Twin Valley Lake on your right and then go up a hill.
 Near the top of the hill, the overflow parking will be ON YOUR RIGHT.
 A mowed path leads to the horse trail.
 Please do not ride horses to the nearby restrooms or picnic shelter!
 Your cooperation is vital in keeping this overflow area available for equestrian use.

-Construction of the new equestrian campground has begun!
+Construction of the new equestrian campground is 95% complete!
 Funds are still needed to equip the sites with picnic tables, firerings, highlines for the horses, etc. Fundraising and grant writing continue, but at last we are seeing tangible progress!.
 Your donations are needed more than ever and are, as always, much appreciated.
 We are BUILDING FOR THE FUTURE AT GOVERNOR DODGE STATE PARK!

 Visit our Facebook Page